OmRajput007/Youtube-Script_Generator/README.md

 ## 👑 Author

-Built by **Om Singh** as part of 10-Day LLM Job-Ready Mastery Challenge.
+Built by **Om Rajput** as part of 10-Day LLM Job-Ready Mastery Challenge.

 ---